 The stocks of public companies are available on stock exchanges for regular trading; thus, the stocks keep getting transferred from one person to another.
-Moreover, as a result of the high volume of transactions, the stockholders keep changing now and then.
-Thus, a company needs to decide on cut-off date to determine which date will be considered for distributing dividends.
-This date which acts as a cut-off date for the distribution of dividends, is known as the date of record dividends.
+Moreover, due to the high volume of transactions, the stockholders keep changing now and then.
+Thus, a company needs to decide on a cut-off date to determine which date will be considered for distributing dividends.
+This date which acts as a cut-off date for the distribution of dividends is known as the date of record dividends.

-In addition to the record date, the ex-dividend date is also important for deciding the stockholders eligible for dividend receipts.
-Once the record date is finalized, the ex-dividend date is also finalized, which is usually set for up to two business days before the record date.
-To be eligible for dividends, an investor needs to buy or own the stocks one day before the ex-dividend date.
-Anyone who purchases shares on or after the ex-dividend date doesn’t appear in the list of eligible shareholders for dividends as on the record date.
+In addition to the record date, the ex-dividend date is important for deciding the stockholders eligible for dividend receipts.
+Once the record date is finalized, the determination of the ex-dividend date is also finalized, typically setting it up to two business days before the record date.
+An investor must buy or own the stocks one day before the ex-dividend date to be eligible for dividends.
+Anyone who purchases shares on or after the ex-dividend date doesn’t appear in the list of eligible shareholders for dividends as of the record date.

 How Does It Work?

-The company sets the record date, which is the date on which the record of stockholders is checked for the determination of stockholders eligible for dividends.
-On the other hand, the ex-dividend date is fixed per the stock exchange rules.
-It is usually set for a period of up to two days before the record date.
-If a seller transfers the stocks on or after the record date, then the seller only remains eligible for dividends, not the buyer.
+The company establishes the record date, checking the stockholder records to determine dividend eligibility.
+Conversely, the stock exchange rules determine the fixed ex-dividend date, often setting it up to two days before the record date.
+If a seller transfers the stocks on or after the record date, the seller remains eligible for dividends, not the buyer.
 This is because the list of stockholders one day before the ex-dividend date is considered for dividend distribution.

-Ex-dividend dates and record dates are different because the settlement of stocks and updating the records in the companies’ books take some time.
+Ex-dividend dates and record dates differ because the settlement of stocks and updating the records in the companies’ books take some time.
 Thus, on the record date, a company checks the list of shareholders eligible for dividends based on the ex-dividend date.